Ben Linder: Impact on American politics

 My son was brutally murdered for bringing electricity to a few poor people in northern Nicaragua.
 He was murdered because he had a dream and because he had the courage to make that dream come true. ...
 Ben told me the first year that he was here, and this is a quote, "It's a wonderful feeling to work in a country where the government's first concern is for its people, for all of its people."

-During a Congressional hearing in May 1987, some defenders of U.S. policy in Nicaragua responded, launching personal attacks on Linder's family and other witnesses.
+During a Congressional hearing in May 1987, some defenders of U.S. policy in Nicaragua responded, launching attacks on Linder's family and other witnesses.
 The Village Voice reported one exchange between Republican Congressman Connie Mack of Florida and Elisabeth Linder, who had just given emotional testimony about her son's work and motivations.
 Mack accused Mrs. Linder of using her grief "to politicize this situation", adding, "I don't want to be tough on you, but I really feel you have asked for it."

-The death of Linder, coming as Congressional hearings investigated the Iran-Contra Affair, fueled the debate in the U.S. over the covert war in Nicaragua.
+Linder's death came as Congressional hearings investigated the Iran-Contra Affair, which fueled the debate in the U.S. over the covert war in Nicaragua.
 The next year, Congress refused to renew aid to the Contras.
-But the civil war, conscription into the army, the collapse of the economy, and the curtailment of civil liberties in the mid-1980s all combined to cause the defeat of the FSLN government in February 1990 elections.

 In July 1996, American journalist Paul Berman published an article in The New Yorker featuring an interview with a man who claimed to have killed Linder.
 Linder's parents and their lawyers publicly denounced the article and disputed the veracity of the man Berman interviewed.

-In 2001 journalist Joan Kruckewitt, who lived in Nicaragua from 1983 to 1991 and covered the war between the Sandinistas and the Contras for ABC Radio, wrote a book entitled The Death of Ben Linder, giving a more sympathetic portrait of Linder's life, work, and death.
+Recognition

 The song "Fragile" on Sting's 1987 album, ...Nothing Like the Sun, is a tribute to Ben Linder.

-In 1989 American artist Mike Alewitz painted a mural in Linder's memory in Esteli, Nicaragua.
+In 1989, American artist Mike Alewitz painted a mural in Linder's memory.
+The 10'x15' mural was painted in Esteli, Nicaragua.
+It depicts Linder in a clown suit.
+The text states: "El es la sonrisa en los niños que le ven con su traje de payaso iluminando el futuro que juntos construimos en la nueva Nicaragua."["He is the smile in the children who see him in his clown suit, illuminating the future that together we are building in the new Nicaragua."]

 Singer-songwriter Dean Stevens wrote and recorded "The Children Knew Ben" on his 1989 CD, Seeds, for Volcano Records.

 The 1990 book Animal Dreams by Barbara Kingsolver is also dedicated to his memory, as was the (now closed) Ben Linder Cafe in Leon, Nicaragua, which was adorned with his photo and memories of his life's work.

-A week after Ben's death, a group of Jugglers for Peace toured Nicaragua performing shows in schools, military camps, co-operatives, villages and on the streets celebrating his life and work.
-They were invited to join in a peace march with other activists to the town where Linder worked and made a video documentary.
+In 2001 journalist Joan Kruckewitt, who lived in Nicaragua from 1983 to 1991 and covered the war between the Sandinistas and the Contras for ABC Radio, wrote a book entitled The Death of Ben Linder, giving a sympathetic portrait of Linder's life, work, and death.

+Portland State University created a scholarship in Linder's honor in 2002.